WHAT IS HUMAN TRAFFICKING?

-There are an estimated 21 million – 46 million modern day slaves in the world today
+There are an estimated 40 million – 46 million modern-day slaves in the world today

-- Human trafficking and modern day slavery is a profitable business – with an estimated $32 Billion revenue made by traffickers every year
+Human trafficking and modern-day slavery are profitable businesses – with an estimated $150 billion in revenue harvested by traffickers every year.

-- When people consider modern day slavery, they most often think of sexual exploitation or forced labour.
-Whilst these are the most common, people are also trafficked for warfare, forced crime, organ harvesting, forced marriage and domestic servitude.
+When people consider modern-day slavery, they most often think of sexual exploitation or forced labour.
+Whilst these are the most common purposes, people are also trafficked for warfare, forced crime, organ harvesting, forced marriage and domestic servitude.

 In 2016, the most common type of exploitation for adults in the UK was sexual exploitation, whilst for minors it was labour exploitation – with a sub category of criminal exploitation, most prominently in cannabis cultivation.
 This pattern has continued in 2017.